ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Denial of Service and Amplification

-NTPv4 has previously suffered from DDoS amplification attacks using a combination of IP address spoofing and private mode commands used in many NTP implementations, leading to an attacker being able to direct very large volumes of traffic to a victim IP address.
-Current mitigations are disabling private mode commands and encouraging network operators to implement BCP 38 {{RFC2827}}.
+NTPv4 has previously suffered from DDoS amplification attacks using a combination of IP address spoofing and private mode commands used in some NTP implementations, leading to an attacker being able to direct very large volumes of traffic to a victim IP address.
+Current mitigations are disabling private mode commands susceptible to attackes and encouraging network operators to implement BCP 38 {{RFC2827}} as well as source address validation where possible.

-The NTPv5 protocol specification should reduce the amplification factor in request/response payload sizes {{drdos-amplification}} through the use of padding and consideration of payload data, in addition to restricting command and diagnostic modes which could be exploited.
+The NTPv5 protocol specification should be designed with current best practices for UDP based protocols in mind {{RFC8085}}.
+It should reduce the potential amplification factors in request/response payload sizes {{drdos-amplification}}
+through the use of padding of payload data, in addition to restricting command and diagnostic modes which could be exploited.

 ## Accuracy Degradation